akhhanna20/java-script/lesson5/lessonContent.md

-# Advanced JavaScript Concepts
+# Error Handling and Debugging

 ## Overview

-The final lesson before the project will cover advanced JavaScript concepts including ES6 features, error handling, debugging, and more.
+This lesson teaches how to handle errors and debug in JavaScript

 ## Learning Objectives

-- Understand ES6 features
-- Handle errors in JavaScript
+- Understand error handling in JavaScript
-- Debug JavaScript code
+- Master the basics of debugging JavaScript code

 ## Topics Covered

-- JavaScript ES6 features
-- Error handling in JavaScript
+- Try-Catch statement
-- Debugging JavaScript code
+- Debugging Techniques

 ## Status